 Bailey and Ben: Ben’s new gig as a firefighter and Bailey’s stress at work prove to be too much and she calls a timeout on their relationship.
 It sticks longer than anticipated, but those two are in it for the long haul.
 They are hotter than ever!

 Amelia and Owen: Ugh, these two.
 They try to make it work again.
 They realize they are terrible together again.
 Owen will always love Teddy!

 Teddy and Tom: Oh, Tom.
-Although you are the perfect boyfriend for Teddy, I fear you will be collateral damage in the tornado that is Owen and Teddy.
+Although you are the perfect boyfriend for Teddy, you are collateral damage in the tornado that is Owen and Teddy.
 But honestly, has Teddy ever laughed so much?
 Has anyone on this show?

 Teddy and Owen: They are inevitable, it seems — especially with a daughter on the way.
 Teddy may be in a safe, stable relationship with Tom, but she’s never felt love like she does for Owen.
 Thanks to some much needed therapy, Owen realizes he’s been sabotaging his relationship with Teddy all along, and as Teddy gives birth (welcome, Alison), he promises to prove his love to her for the rest of their lives.
 Will these two ever make it, or will they just destroy one another?
 Honestly, it’s a 50/50 shot.

 Amelia and Link: This starts out as two hot people “managing pain” together, but it turns out they’re very compatible.
 Also Link sits through a dinner with all the Shepherd women, which is a true feat of strength.

 Schmitt and Nico: Schmitt finally comes out and he and Nico get hot-and-heavy.
 Like, hooking up in an ambulance during a windstorm, hot-and-heavy.